Teenager Invents Low-Cost Tool to Spot Elephant Poachers

 Anika Puri showing ElSa (elephant saviour).
 Photo by Goodable.

-EISa requires only a low-cost thermal camera, an iPhone, and a drone.
+EISa requires only a low-cost [[thermal camera::A type of camera that can show the temperature of different things in an image.]], an iPhone, and a drone.
 The iPhone and the camera are attached to a drone.
 While flying over an area, ElSa uses movement to identify whether the things below are elephants or people.

 Can this technology be used for other purposes?